yashkhatri/lyo.designer/User Manual for Toolchain Modelling.md

 modelling project to the code generation and final execution of the tool adaptors.

-1. In [ Eclipse
-    Setup](Lyo/ToolchainModellingAndCodeGenerationWorkshop#Eclipse_Setup "wikilink"),
-    you will perform the necessary installation and configuration of your Eclipse environment.
+1. First, you will perform the necessary installation and configuration of your Eclipse environment.
-2. In [ Create a Toolchain Modelling Project](Lyo/ToolchainModellingAndCodeGenerationWorkshop#Create_a_Toolchain_Modelling_Project "wikilink"),
-    you will create an empty modelling project, configured to start modelling your toolchain.
+2. Create an empty modelling project, configured to start modelling your toolchain.
-3. In [ Model the
-    Toolchain](Lyo/ToolchainModellingAndCodeGenerationWorkshop#Model_the_Toolchain "wikilink")
-    , you will graphically specify your toolchain and adaptor functionality, from which almost complete code will be generated.
+3. Graphically specify your toolchain and adaptor functionality, from which almost complete code will be generated.
-4. In [ Generate OSLC4J Java
-    code](Lyo/ToolchainModellingAndCodeGenerationWorkshop#Generate_OSLC4J_Java_code "wikilink"),
-    you will perform the steps to generate the necessary OSLC4J code.
+4. Perform the steps to generate the necessary OSLC4J code.
-5. In [ Finalize Development of each Adaptor](Lyo/ToolchainModellingAndCodeGenerationWorkshop#Finalize_Development_of_each_Adaptor "wikilink"),
-    you perform the final implementation steps to make the adaptors ready to run.
+5. Perform the final implementation steps to make the adaptors ready to run.

 Bug Reporting
 =============

 The prototype presented here is under development and its features may change over time.
 Your feedback, suggestions for improvements and bug reports are appreciated.
 In particular, the graphical notation being used is experimental and certainly needs further improvements.
-Please send any questions or suggestions to the project mailinglist lyo-dev@eclipse.org, or report Bugs/features through [Bugzilla](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Lyo)''
+Please send any questions or suggestions to the project mailinglist lyo-dev@eclipse.org, or report Bugs/features on [Github](https://github.com/eclipse/lyo.designer/issues)''

 References
 ==========